 JoAnn Crabtree, Data Manager

-Julia became our Membership Coordinator & Administrator in August 2017.
-She previously worked with a Learning & Readiness group at Microsoft.
+Julia has a passion for building community.
 She earned her MA in Literature from the University of Tennessee at Chattanooga, focusing on teaching, grant writing, and postmodern theory.
-Before that she completed an Americorps year in Atlanta, GA, where she worked at The Furniture Bank of Metro-Atlanta, developed a passion for community and found a vocation in supporting nonprofits.
-Julia resides in the Ballard neighborhood of Seattle where she is an active community advocate and a lover of urban gardens, local fare, and live music.
+Before that she completed an Americorps year in Atlanta, GA, where she worked at The Furniture Bank of Metro-Atlanta, and found a vocation in supporting nonprofits.
+Julia resides in the Ballard neighborhood of Seattle where she is an active community advocate and a lover of urban gardens, local fare, and live performance.

 Tom Lang, Learning Program Manager

 Tom oversees the implementation of the Learning Programs at Washington Nonprofits, connecting nonprofit professionals around the state to the many trainings and learning opportunities we provide.
 As a returned Peace Corps Volunteer and graduate of the Evans School of Public Policy and Governance at the University of Washington, Tom brings to Washington Nonprofits international experience and education in the nonprofit sector.
 Prior to joining Washington Nonprofits Tom spent five years at FIUTS (the Foundation for International Understanding Through Students) where he worked with students from around the world, facilitating youth leadership development and cross-cultural understanding.
 Tom is a passionate advocate for urban biking and alternative transportation.

 David Streeter, Director of Public Policy & Advocacy